fullmetalbrackets/blog/src/content/blog/pihole-anywhere-tailscale.md

 When all is setup and working, your client devices (say phone, tablet and laptop) will automatically use your Pi-hole server as DNS when connected to Tailscale.
 This guide will show you how to get up and running with Pi-hole and Tailscale on a Linux machine (the server) and running Tailscale VPN on a phone, tablet and laptop (the clients).

-Note that I will mostly be following <a href="https://tailscale.com/kb/1114/pi-hole" target="_blank">the official instructions from the Tailscale documentation</a>, so refer back to them when in doubt or if something I write below doesn't make sense.
+Note that I will mostly be following <a href="https://tailscale.com/kb/1114/pi-hole" target="_blank" data-umami-event="pihole-anywhere-post-tailscale-docs-pihole">the official instructions from the Tailscale documentation</a>, so refer back to them when in doubt or if something I write below doesn't make sense.

 I'll be setting this up on a Libre Sweet Potato in my home running Debian, but everything should work the same on Ubuntu or other distributions.